artur-ciocanu/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 By reading this document, you should now understand how to configure your CSP header to accept the tag library file and inline scripts.

 As an additional security measure, you may also opt to use Subresource Integrity (SRI) to validate fetched library builds.
-However, this feature has some major limitations when used with tag management systems like tags in Adobe Experience Platform.
+However, this feature has some major limitations when used with tag-management systems like tags in Adobe Experience Platform.
 See the guide on [SRI compatibility in Platform](./sri.md) for more information.